M-Kruse/GitRecycle/README.md

 # Why?

 I accidentally set a private repo to public in the past and know others that have too.
 This also happens when Github chooses or is forced to take down a repo.
-I recently thought what you might find with certain keywords if you started scraping new repos and saving/alerting to ones that vanish within a (short) period of time, for whatever reason either deleted, set to private or removed by Github.
+I recently thought what you might find with certain keywords if you started scraping new repos and saving/alerting to ones that vanish within a (short) period of time.

 # Endpoints

-Main endpoints are /api/repo/ and /api/query/ with /api/query/worker and /api/repo/worker serving the workers
+Main endpoints are /api/repo/ and /api/query/

 ## Repo

-*  /api/repo/
+*  /api/repo/ - Lists all repos
-*  /api/repo/fresh/
+*  /api/repo/fresh/ - Lists repos that are still fresh and being checked
-*  /api/repo/stale/
+*  /api/repo/stale/ - Lists repos that have gone stale
-*  /api/repo/archived/
+*  /api/repo/archived/ - Lists repos that have been archived
-*  /api/repo/worker/

 ## Query

-*  /api/query/
-*  /api/query/worker/
+*  /api/query/ - Lists the current strings to use as search queries

 # Worker

-The current worker is using celery and at https://github.com/M-Kruse/GitRecycle-Worker
+Currently the Repo model has a hook in the post save function to send newly saved github URLs to a celery worker queue which uses GitRecycle/tasks.py

+## How to start worker

+From the root project directory, run

+`celery -A GitRecycle worker -l info`

+Then you can POST repo info to the API or use the admin console to manually add and test